yonkahlon/Zenject/README.md

 * Create a new scene in Unity
 * Right Click inside the Hierarchy tab and select `Zenject -> Scene Context`
-* Right Click in a folder within the Scene Heirarchy and Choose `Create -> Zenject -> MonoInstaller`.
+* Right Click in a folder within the Project Tab and Choose `Create -> Zenject -> MonoInstaller`.
 Name it TestInstaller.cs.
 (Note that you can also just directly create this file too without using this template).
 * Add your TestInstaller script to the scene (as its own GameObject or on the same GameObject as the SceneContext, it doesn't matter)
 * Add a reference to your TestInstaller to the properties of the SceneContext by adding a new row in the inspector of the "Installers" property (press the + button) and then dragging the TestInstaller GameObject to it
 * Open up TestInstaller and paste the above code into it